Histone variants: Variants of histone H2A

 Histone H2A has the highest number of known variants, some of which are relatively well characterized.
 H2A.X is the most common H2A variant, with the defining sequence motif 'SQ(E/D)Φ' (where Φ-represents a hydrophobic residue, usually Tyr in mammals).
 It becomes phosphorylated during the DNA damage response, chromatin remodeling, and X-chromosome inactivation in somatic cells.
 H2A.X and canonical H2A have diverged several times in phylogenetic history, but each H2A.X version is characterized by similar structure and function, suggesting it may represent the ancestral state.

 H2A.Z regulates transcription, DNA repair, suppression of antisense RNA, and RNA Polymerase II recruitment.
 Notable features of H2A.Z include a sequence motif 'DEELD,' a one amino acid insertion in L1-loop, and a one amino acid deletion in the docking domain relative to canonical H2A.
-Variant H2A.Z.2 was suggested to be driving the progression of malignant melanoma.
+Variant H2A.Z.2 was suggested to be driving the progression of melanoma.
 Canonical H2A can be exchanged in nucleosomes for H2A.Z with special remodeling enzymes. macroH2A contains a histone fold domain and an extra, long C-terminal macro domain which can bind poly-ADP-ribose.
 This histone variant is used in X-inactivation and transcriptional regulation.
 Structures of both domains are available, but the inter-domain linker is too flexible to be crystallized.

 H2A.B (Barr body deficient variant) is a rapidly evolving mammal specific variant, known for its involvement in spermatogenesis.
 H2A.B has a shortened docking domain, which wraps around a short DNA region.
 H2A.L and H2A.P variants are closely related to H2A.B, but are less studied.
 H2A.W is a plant specific variant with SPKK motifs at the N-terminus with a putative minor-groove-binding activity.
 H2A.1 is a mammalian testis, oocyte and zygote specific variant.
 It can preferentially dimerize with H2B.1.
 It is so far characterized only in mouse, but a similar gene in human is available which is located at the end of the largest histone gene cluster.
 Currently other less extensively studied H2A variants are starting to emerge such as H2A.J.